paulgovan/AutoDeskR/README.md

 ```

 # Design Automation

+The Design Automation API provides users the ability to perform automated tasks on design files in the cloud.

 ##  Convert a DWG File to a PDF File
-The Design Automation API provides the ability to run automated scripts on design files.
-For example, to convert a DWG file to a PDF file, use the `makePdf` function, where `source` and `destination` are the publicly accessible source of the DWG file and destination for the PDF file, respectively.
+To convert a DWG file to a PDF file, use the `makePdf` function, where `source` and `destination` are the publicly accessible source of the DWG file and destination for the PDF file, respectively.

 ```
 mySource <- "http://download.autodesk.com/us/samplefiles/acad/visualization_-_aerial.dwg"